ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 ### Pattern Updates from Conflicts

-When a shorter correction blocks a longer one, the shorter correction becomes a **pattern** (if it wasn't already), and the blocked correction is added to its replacements.
+When a shorter correction blocks a longer one during conflict removal (Stage 5), the shorter correction becomes a **pattern** (if it wasn't already), and the blocked correction is added to its replacements.
+This also happens during platform filtering (Stage 6) when QMK-specific conflicts are detected (suffix conflicts and substring conflicts).
+Corrections with BOTH boundaries are skipped from pattern updates since they can't block other corrections (they only match standalone words).

 ---